 And the design is beautiful too – astoundingly thin, and with bezels that basically aren't there at all, so the image seems to just float above the stand.
 Here's our full Samsung QN900A review.

-The Samsung AU9000 is the highest-end TV that doesn't come with a QLED panel, instead featuring Samsung's 'Crystal UHD' tech, including its Crystal Processor 4K.
+The Samsung AU9000 is the highest-end 2021 Samsung TV that doesn't come with a QLED panel, instead featuring Samsung's 'Crystal UHD' tech, including its Crystal Processor 4K.
 Basically, expect colours to be a bit less vibrant then QLED screens, and upscaling to be a bit less elite than more expensive models.

 However, you'll be amazed at what this TV can do for its price.
 It's not especially bright, but its control of contrast is really strong, making it look better for HDR than anyone would expect.
-And it's a super upscaler of HD to 4K, while 4K is handled cleanly and with bags of detail.
+And it's a super upscaler from HD to 4K, while 4K is handled cleanly and with bags of detail.

 The smart TV platform is the same as on Samsung's high-end TVs, meaning it's fantastic for apps, and is really easy to use – it's one of the highlights here.